qos-ch/logback-decoder/README.md

 Usage
 -----
 `logback-decoder` is normally invoked by `java -jar logback-decoder-0.1.0.jar`.
-For clarity, the following examples uses a wrapper script named `decode.sh`.
+For clarity, the following examples use a wrapper script named `decode.sh`.

 #### show help
 ```bash